 Connect with Fogarty

 Mobile health, or mHealth, uses mobile technologies as tools and platforms for health research and healthcare delivery.
-The following resources provide additional information on mHealth, and its impact on global health.

 Focus on Mobile HealthJan / Feb 2012 Global Health Matters

 More Global Health Matters newsletters on mobile health